artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 ## Background

 *The Iliad* is the greatest Greek epic poem.
-The ancients believed that it was composed by the blind poet Homer around 850 BCE.
-Modern scholars debate when it was composed and by whom.
+The ancients believed that it was composed by the blind poet Homer.
+Modern scholars debate when it was composed and by whom, but most agree it was written around 700 BCE.

 The poem is about 16,000 lines of hexameter verse in the ancient Greek, and is split into 24 books.